mirshko/reiner.systems/src/content/post/launchdarkly-reverse-proxy.md

       "destination": "https://app.launchdarkly.com/:path*"
     },
     {
-      "source": "/ld-events/:path*",
+      "source": "/ld-evt/:path*",
       "destination": "https://events.launchdarkly.com/:path*"
     },
     {
-      "source": "/ld-stream/:path*",
+      "source": "/ld-str/:path*",
       "destination": "https://clientstream.launchdarkly.com/:path*"
     }
   ]
 }
 ```

+When creating these endpoints, keep in mind to not use `launchdarkly-...` or other tracking-adjacent words which might be picked up by ad blockers, s/o [@pugson](https://wojtek.im).

-The LaunchDarkly endpoints can now be accessed at `https://example.com/ld{-events,-stream}`.
+The LaunchDarkly endpoints can now be accessed at `https://example.com/ld{/,-evt/,-str/}`.
 The next step is to configure the LaunchDarkly SDK to use these new endpoints.

 ## Configuring the LaunchDarkly SDK